marlbenchmark/on-policy/README.md

 * simple_spread
 * simple_speaker_listener, which is 'Comm' scenario in paper
 * simple_reference

+### 2.4 GRF

+Please see the [football](https://github.com/google-research/football/blob/master/README.md) repository to install the football environment.

 ## 3.Train
 Here we use train_mpe.sh as an example: